rod-ycli/ChallengeSet_SemanticRoleLabeling/README.md

 # ChallengeSet_SemanticRoleLabeling
 Author: YC Roderick Li

-This project uses CHECKLIST (https://github.com/marcotcr/checklist) to create a linguistically-motivated challenge set for semantic role labeling systems and to test two pretrained SRL predictors in AllenNLP (https://github.com/allenai/allennlp).
+This project uses CHECKLIST (https://github.com/marcotcr/checklist) to create a linguistically-motivated challenge set for semantic role labeling systems and to test two pretrained SRL predictors from AllenNLP (https://github.com/allenai/allennlp).

 ## Step 1
 run `create_dataset.py`.
 A .json file consisting the test instances will be saved in the `/data` folder.